Breweries/Wineries/Distilleries, Road Trip from Columbus, Travel

 The museum is a 10 story, 600,000 square foot playground.
 Visitors can wander the museum, climbing up and down the staircases, riding down slides, swinging from wall to wall.
 You can explore caves and tunnels, visit an aquarium, or spend time at the bar.
 Everything is made from salvaged materials, so it’s basically a huge recycled center.
 The upcycling of materials and remains of the factory make this such a unique and fun experience.

 And all that is just the inside portion of city museum.
-Outside there are suspended planes and caged tunnels that you crawl through.
+Outside there is a suspended plane and school bus and caged tunnels that you crawl through.

 Visitors can pay an extra fee to go all the way to the roof.
 Tommy and I were joined by our friend Claire and we thought we would spring for this extra bit of fun.
 On the roof there is a ferris wheel, some giant slides, a huge praying mantis and you can climb up a wall through the ceiling to the roof.
 It was a thrilling, slightly scary experience.
 Don’t miss it!